 Platforms like Patreon promise easy ways to make money from your music.
-But there’s more to it than meets the eye!
-Here are five ways to make the most of Patreon.
+However, there’s more to it than meets the eye!
+Let’s look at how to approach Patreon for musicians.

 1. It starts with your audience

 With most avenues of online culture, things are not quite as straightforward as they seem.
 High subscriber and follower count on social platforms do not automatically translate to engagement.

 So being aware of caveats like these can help you easily navigate the various platforms where your music is available and your audience can interact with your content.

 It’s another myth that you need a million fans to sustain your operation as an artist.
 A mob of followers on your social accounts may look good on paper, but having 1000 dedicated fans on a 20-30 dollar-per-month subscriber plan becomes the essential lifeblood of your band.
 Keep your goals realistic and set targets that constantly push you forward.